 Some of the most common symptoms of atrial fibrillation also resemble those of other heart conditions.
 These include:

-A heart attack happens when blood flow to the heart is abruptly cut off, causing tissue damage.
-This is usually the result of a blockage in one or more of the arteries.
-A blockage can form when a plaque builds up in the arteries.
+A heart attack happens when blood flow to the heart muscle is abruptly cut off, causing tissue damage.
+This is usually the result of a blockage in one or more of the coronary arteries.
+A blockage can form when a substance called plaque builds up in the arteries.

 Similar to those of atrial fibrillation, the most common symptoms of a heart attack include fatigue, shortness of breath, and chest pain.
 The pain may spread to other parts of the upper body, including the arms, neck, and jaw.
 You may also feel pressure or tightness in your chest if you’re having a heart attack.